dimanikulin/dimanikulin/MultimediaOrganizers_en.md

 | 7 | [Synology Moments](https://www.synology.com/en-global/dsm/feature/moments)|It gathers all your photos and videos in one private place and organize them in an entirely new way.
 Synology Moments is the brand-new photo solution for personal and home use, offering a modern browsing experience with the image recognition technique. |

 # Overview

 This article delves into the functions and requirements of multimedia organizers for efficient photo management.
 It discusses the different features of photo organizers, such as searching, creating folder structures, and importing new photos, among others.
 Additionally, the article provides a list of photo organizers and online courses that can help users with photo arrangement.
 It also explores approaches for creating a folder structure and preventing the storage of duplicate photos in the same folder.
 Overall, this article is a useful guide for anyone looking to manage their photo collection more effectively.

 # Introduction

 In today's digital age, managing vast collections of multimedia files, particularly photos, has become both a necessity and a challenge.
 With the exponential growth in the number of digital images captured and stored, the need for efficient organization and management solutions has never been more pressing.
 This has given rise to a diverse array of **multimedia organizers,** software tools designed to streamline the process of cataloging, searching, and accessing photos.
 Among these tools, photo organizers stand out as indispensable assets for photographers and everyday users alike.
 Offering a range of features and functionalities, these programs empower users to navigate through their photo collections with ease and precision.
 From sorting images by date, location, or category to creating customizable folder structures, photo organizers provide essential tools for maintaining order amidst the digital chaos.

 # Multimedia Organizers functions

 A program that helps organizing photos is known as a **photo organizer**.
 There are a variety of **photo organizer** software programs available on the market, and each one provides various features and tools to assist in organizing photos.
-Thus, let’s consider main functions multimedia organizers perform:
+Thus, letï¿½s consider main functions multimedia organizers perform:

-* they provide the possibility to search through a photo set by organizing photos based on their date, location, categories, etc.;
+- they provide the possibility to search through a photo set by organizing photos based on their date, location, categories, etc.;
-* they offer an option of creating a folder structure and place the files in it;
+- they offer an option of creating a folder structure and place the files in it;
-* they automate the import of new photos into **IR Multimedia Systems**.
+- they automate the import of new photos into **IR Multimedia Systems**.

 Additionally, they make photo albums more searchable (that is driven by **IR Multimedia Systems**) by enriching the **metadata** (and improving its consistency) with minimal human involvement.